 Since the earliest days of our inception we have navigated a course that demonstrates our original commitment to provide non-medical home-like care and comfort for people who cannot, or do not wish to die in their own homes.
 The foundation of our mission is built upon amazing volunteer leadership, thorough research, professional networking, and thoughtful planning, as well as a genuine caring and conviction that life matters, has profound dignity and beauty at every stage, and is meant to be shared and honored in its wisdom and wholeness from beginning to end.

-Now that the first chapters of our history are successfully behind us, we stand at an exciting new threshold ready to write what is meant to follow.
+We proudly opened our doors to our first resident in December 2017.
 Welcoming people and their loved ones into our home for end-of-life care represents the miraculous answer to humble hopes and prayers that were uttered on purpose by every one of us long ago.
 Our efforts and steps continue to keep pace and travel common ground with the very special people and families we are destined to meet, serve, and love.